sftcd/openssl/esnistuff/nginx.md

 ## May 2023 Testing split-mode

-These notes are a work-in-progress, I've yet to add a call to the nginx code to ``SSL_CTX_ech_raw_decrypt()`` so still figuring out the basics of using nginx as a front-end that doesn't terminate TLS...
+These notes are a work-in-progress.
+ECH split-mode seems basically working ok, but would fail if e.g. early data were included so need to fix that.

 Starting to investigate using nginx for split-mode, based on [this HOWTO](https://www.cyberciti.biz/faq/configure-nginx-ssltls-passthru-with-tcp-load-balancing/).